AstraZeneca-NGS/VarDictJava/Readme.md

 string into the variants structure.
 If the variant is already present, VarDict adjusts its count and statistics.
 * Simple Deletion variant.
 If read alignment shows a deletion at the position, VarDict inserts -NUMBER into the variants structure.
 If the variant is already present, VarDict adjusts its count and statistics.
-VarDict also handles complex variants (for example, an insertion that is close to SNV or to deletion) using specialized ad-hoc methods.
+* Complex variants: VarDict also handles complex variants (for example, an insertion that is close to SNV or to deletion) using specialized ad-hoc methods.

 Structural Variants are looked for after simple variants.
 VarDict supported DUP, INV and DEL structural variants.